 <Figure size 672x480 with 0 Axes>

-Stock returns behave like a stationary variable since they do not have a growing or declining trend over time.
-A stationary variable is a variable that has a similar average and standard deviation in any time period.
+Stock returns behave like a stationary variable: they have no growing or declining trend, and their mean and standard deviation are roughly the same in any time period.

-Then, in this case it is better to look at linear relationship between stock returns (not prices).
+So in this case it is better to look at the relationship between stock returns, not prices.

 8.1 Covariance